Got visa problems? Teleborder raises a Khosla Ventures-led seed round to solve employee immigration issues

 With a growing slice of average mid-sized tech company comprised of foreign employees, Teleborder looks to have honed in on a very real problem in the industry and seems to have developed a viable solution.
 The company’s near-term challenge will be to prove that it can grow its two-sided marketplace healthily, balancing both supply and demand.
 “We try to grow the supply-side slower,” Richards says.
 “Lawyers can always stretch, and we would rather have only the best lawyers.

 One thing that’s out of Richards’ hands, however, is the ongoing immigration reform debate in Washington.
 It doesn’t seem that the situation could get much worse for tech employers, but in the event that the borders are materially opened to high-skilled workers, the demand for Teleborder’s services could change.
 It may be that the act of getting foreign nationals into the country becomes easier, but managing them once they’re here becomes more difficult.
 Of course the inverse could also be true.
 And while more demand is always a good thing, too much demand too quickly could easily overwhelm the still nascent company.
 Flexibility and an ability to listen and react to changes in the market will be key.

 “When we originally applied to YC, the pitch was for a more general legal services marketplace,” Richards says.
 “But PG [Paul Graham] encouraged us to solve a problem that we were personally facing.
 Everyone on our team has been touched personally by this issue.
 We see ourselves as building a railroad or a bridge around the world.
 Our hope is that whenever someone crosses that or moves around the world, they’ll use us.”

-Our customers are mostly fast-growing technology companies hiring non-U.S. citizens for their U.S. offices, though we plan to expand our service internationally in the near future.
+Our customers are often fast-growing technology companies hiring non-U.S. citizens for their U.S. offices.
 We are backed by some of the world's leading investors, including Y Combinator and Khosla Ventures.